VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 symbol entered by the user is valid or not.
 Additionally, the project libraries should also contain the jdatepicker-1.3.4.jar file for using the calendar based date picker in GUI, for asking the users to select date.
+To add the jar file in library of the project, open project structure and add the jdatepicker-1.3.4.jar file.
 The jar file is present in the res folder along with the stocks.csv file.

 For running the GUI Based view the user can simply run the jar file by the command java -jar Filename.jar